RohitMenon120192/portfolio/README.md

 ## PORTFOLIO

 ## Autonomous Systems Aficionado
-## Patent Holder for a Class III Medical Device (Electromechanical Total Artificial Heart)
+## Patent Holder for a Class III Medical Device (Electromechanical - Total Artificial Implantable Heart)
 ## MORE Grant Recipient
 ## Master of Science in Robotics & Autonomous Systems in Systems Engineering
 ## Bachelor of Technology in Mechanical Engineering